Master Gardener Annual Conference

 Body

 Register by Aug.
-30. This event is open to Extension staff and Master Gardener volunteers.
+30. This event is open to Extension staff, Master Gardeners and Master Naturalists, and any garden enthusiasts.

 Location: Crowne Plaza Springfield, 3000 S Dirksen Pkwy, Springfield, IL 62703